Applying for an Irish passport

 - €95 to have your application assessed in person

-The Irish State considers all those who were born on the isle of Ireland before 1 January 2005 to be an immediate Irish citizen.
-However, the Irish Embassy won’t just send you a passport and your certified documentation.
-You have to register and apply for this right.
-If you haven’t already, this may involve registering with the Foreign Births Register and seeking Irish Citizenship prior to progressing your Irish passport application.
+The Irish State considers all those who were born on the isle of Ireland before 1 January 2005 to be an Irish citizen.
+However, must register and apply to your nearest Irish Embassy if you live outside Ireland.

-Gaining citizenship through descent vastly differs from citizenship gained by naturalisation.
-In line with this fact, Irish citizens applying for a passport for the first time must submit the proper documentation that supports their existing status.
+Gaining citizenship through descent is different from citizenship gained by naturalisation.
+Irish citizens applying for a passport for the first time must submit the proper documentation that supports their existing status.

-Since proving identity is a key pillar in acquiring an Irish passport, it is crucial applicants send the correct evidence.
+Since proving identity is a key part of acquiring your passport, it is crucial that applicants send the correct evidence.

 In addition to the general evidence that needs to be submitted, applicants must also consider the following:

 If you gained Irish citizenship by your birth parents:

 - You need to supply your Irish born parent’s civil marriage certificate which includes both of their names.